 Years of experience have thought us about different motivations of visitors coming to see Auschwitz-Birkenau.
-Noticing the serious drawbacks of growing mass touristic visits we decided to offer one day private tours of Auschwitz, according to our academically developed and experience based itinerary.
+Noticing the serious drawbacks of growing mass touristic visits we decided to offer one-day private tours of Auschwitz, according to our academically developed and experience-based itinerary.

 There is much about Cracow and Kazimierz which is conceived from the eyes of visitors in the city's history, legends and atmosphere.
 A good guide on a well-conducted tour can easily unveil this invisible dimension.

-One day tour itinerary based on splendid history of Jewish communities in Poland and Galicia.
+One day tour itinerary based on the splendid history of Jewish communities in Poland and Galicia.
 Villages and cities which before WW II were the very essence of Jewish life in Poland are now waiting to be re-discovered.

-The three death camps of Treblinka, Belzec and Sobibor represent the ultimate evil of the German Nazis and ultimate destruction of Polish Jewry.
+The three death camps of Treblinka, Belzec and Sobibor represent the ultimate evil of the German Nazis and the ultimate destruction of Polish Jewry.
 Those places are often scarcely known about because the Nazis did their best so that we would not remember them.

 You can find more travel itineraries at TOURS, SITES, PAST PROJECTS or HOLOCAUST EDUCATION and JEWISH HERITAGE AND HOLOCAUST TRAVEL MAP OF POLAND.